Find the daemon that fits your team’s operational debt

 id: docs-drift-maintainer

-purpose: Keep repository documentation current with small, source-backed documentation pull requests.
+purpose: Keep repository documentation aligned with recent merged source changes using small, source-backed documentation pull requests.

 routines:

-- Create or update one focused documentation pull request with source links and verification results.
+- Create or update one focused documentation pull request with source links.

 deny:

-- Do not modify runtime code, tests, migrations, build outputs, generated files, or repository configuration.
+- Do not modify runtime code, tests, migrations, build outputs, or repository configuration.

 - Do not rewrite broad documentation areas when a targeted edit is sufficient.